genexyz/Videoapp-Frontend/README.md

 # Videos Creator Platform - Full Stack Developer Assessment - Frontend

-In this platform video creators can upload (video URL) new videos, sign up, list the available videos and video creators.
+In this platform video creators can upload (video URL) new videos, sign up, and list the available videos and video creators.
 They will also have the ability to like videos and follow other video creators.

 ## How to set up the app locally

-1. Install the required dependecies
+1. Install the required dependencies

 ```
 npm install